Holdsworth is a walkers paradise, with wondrous walking tracks and astounding back-country scenery, this is a fabulous place to hike.

 From the lookout return to the main track and continue on towards the Totara Flats and Powell Hut junctions.
 The track isn’t as steep on this section and meanders through lovely beech forest to the junction.
 Allow 30 to 45 minutes for this section.

 The junction has benches to sit on and a nice spot for a rest.
 Take the track to the right indicating Mountain House Shelter and Powell Hut.
 After 5-10 minutes, the track emerges from the bush to a clearing, which crosses pig flat on boardwalks.
-This area offers great views of Powell Hut and Mt Holdsworth.
+This area offers great views of Powell Hut and Mount Holdsworth.
 Not much further is the Atiwhakatu Valley junction.
 Continue onto the Mountain House Shelter 2-5 minutes.

 Mountain House Shelter to Holdsworth Car Park 5.5 km, 2 hours